AndrewidRizk/Movie-Recommender/README.md

 # Overview
-A website that uses IMDB and YouTube APIs, And stores the users Userename, Passowrd, and movie list in a SQL database. then uses his movie list to generate a recommended movie list according to his most watched genres.
+A website that uses TMDB and YouTube APIs, And stores the users Userename, Passowrd, and movie list in a SQL database. then uses his movie list to generate a recommended movie list according to his most watched genres.

 ![image](https://user-images.githubusercontent.com/97995173/215014937-91e47e81-62c0-438d-8221-45119b5b36ff.png)

 # packages to install ⬇
 - pip install flask
-- pip install imdbpy
 - pip install --upgrade google-api-python-client
 - pip install mysql-connector-python